-- i.
-ADA compliant sidewalks at least 5 feet wide are required along all street sides, and sidewalks up to 8 feet in width are encouraged in the CBD, C and Adult Districts. - ii.
-New sidewalks should meet DOT standards. - Existing sidewalks must be replaced or repaired to ADA and DOT standards.

-g.
-Screening

-- Appropriate screening of parking lots, delivery areas, loading docks, dumpsters, mechanical equipment, utility service connections, ice and vending machines, freezers and coolers, and transformers should be provided. - ii.
-Screening should be accomplished by the incorporation of softscape and/or hardscape. - iii.
-Plant materials are encouraged for screening uses if they screen adequately year-round. - iv.
-Fences and walls used to screen equipment or service areas should be located and sized to conceal the equipment or area. - v.
-Fences and walls should reflect and complement the architectural style of the adjacent building and should incorporate similar materials to that of the adjacent building.
+- d.
+Building Signage - i.
+Signs should fit the overall proportions of the building and be integrated into building design.
+They should avoid dominating a building's facade. - ii.
+Signs should be mounted no higher than the bottom of second-story windows in multistory buildings. - iii.
+Signs must not impact surrounding residential areas with light pollution or obstruction of sight lines. - e.
+Sidewalks - i.
+ADA compliant sidewalks at least 5 feet wide are required along all streetsides, and sidewalks up to 8 feet in width are encouraged. - ii.
+New sidewalks should meet DOT standards. - iii.
+Existing sidewalks must be replaced or repaired to ADA and DOT standards. - f.
+Screening - Appropriate screening of parking lots, delivery areas, loading docks, dumpsters, mechanical equipment, utility service connections, ice and vending machines, freezers and coolers, and transformers must be provided. - ii.
+Screening can be accomplished by the incorporation of softscape (living materials) or hardscape. - iii.
+Plant materials are encouraged for screening uses if they provide sufficient year-round density to screen adequately. - iv.
+Fences and walls used to screen equipment or service areas should be located and sized to adequately conceal the equipment or area and should be of solid construction to prevent visibility of the area being screened. - Fences and walls should be designed to reflect and complement the architectural style of the adjacent building and should incorporate similar materials to that of the adjacent building. - g.
+Landscaping - i.
+Tree plantings along the edge of private property facing the street are encouraged.